MuxinMuffin/GarrysMod/readme.md

 It will only include original assets, custom assets used from other games or UGC will not be directly provided.

 # Notes
-As of now this is a private or invite only repo.
-Currently making changes for a public release.
+As of now this is a public repo.

 # Terms of Use
 1) For Garry's Mod only, you are allowed to upload deriatives of my work on the Steam Workshop, you may upload anywhere else too.